 January is the worst month of the year.
 The worst.
 The holidays are over.
 It’s cold and dreary.
 There’s nothing to look forward to as we slowly slog towards spring.
 The closest “holiday” is Valentine’s Day, and that’s still six weeks out.
 For me, random thoughts of white sandy beaches, ocean breezes, and sunset walks on the beach lead to non-stop daydreams of a beach vacation somewhere warm and beautiful.

 I’ve talked before about why we like to stay in a rental home instead of a hotel.
 Now that the kids are young adults, we usually need two hotel rooms for the five of us.
-That adds up fast, and we’ve found that renting a condo or vacation home is the solution.
+That adds up fast, and we’ve found that renting a condo or vacation home is the best solution.

 When you rent a house, you get to live in something completely different from your regular home.
 Maybe you live in a very traditional house, but are curious about living in an ultra-modern home.
 A week long stay is the perfect opportunity to find out what it’s like.
 We stayed in a beautiful all-white home in Malibu a few years ago.
 While I loved the house, I was constantly afraid I was going to ruin something.
+I quickly realized white is not for me.

-For my family, staying in a vacation rental is really a no-brainer, and finding a house is one of the first things we do when we begin planning a trip.
+For my family, staying in a vacation home rental is really a no-brainer, and finding a house is one of the first things we do when we begin planning a trip.
 For today’s post, I’ve done some daydreaming on Home Away and, like a snowbird, I’m ready to pack my bags and head south.

 Beach Vacation Home Rentals

 For this list, I picked homes that I found architecturally interesting.
 Homes, that if I had all the money in the world, I would want to spend time in.
 (Otherwise, what’s the point of daydreaming?
 Go big or go home, right?)
-These homes have a minimum of four bedrooms, are good for families, and have a five star rating.
+These beach vacation rentals have a minimum of four bedrooms, are good for families, and have a five star rating.
 Finally, I picked homes in a range of prices, from $650 to $3,500 a night.

 San Diego – What a location and view!
 Invite the extended family and head to this house with ten bedrooms that sleep twenty people.
 Or, gather your friends and stay in this ultimate girls’ weekend rental house.
 The outdoor areas are the perfect example of California living.